Indians seek to clinch AL Central division for a 2nd straight year with Francona leading the way.

-The Indians who lost a heartbreak game 7 in the World Series last season vs. the Cubs, have clinched their division and seem destined to return to the Fall Classic after winning 24 of their last 25 games.
-A winning stretch that included a AL record 22-game winning streak.
+In 2016 the Indians lost a heartbreak game 7 in the World Series last season vs. the Cubs.
+In 2017 they clinched their division and seemed destined to return to the Fall Classic after winning 24 of their last 25 games including an amazing winning streak that went an AL record 22-games.

-Yes, it's primarily all about starting pitching and Cleveland has that.
+Yes, it's primarily all about starting pitching and Cleveland still has that.
 However, the managerial talents of Francona cannot be overlooked.
 Their Pitching Coach of 5 years Mickey Callaway is gone and is now managing the Mets thanks to a big endorsement by Terry Francona.

-After five years in Cleveland Francona has been a winner, posting a 445-351 record with a .559 winning percentage.
+After six years in Cleveland Francona has been a winner, posting a 499-391 record with a .561 winning percentage.

 Last season, Francona won the AL Manager of the Year for the second time in his career.
 He won the award in 2013 also with the Indians.